Seoul says North Korea, China reopen freight train traffic | Business

 The reopening came after North Korean leader Kim Jong Un last month made a dubious claim to have overcome the COVID-19 pandemic and ordered an easing of the restrictions guarding against the spread of the coronavirus.

-South Korea's Unification Ministry, which handles relations with North Korea, said it assessed the North Korea-China freight railway service restarted on Monday, though neither Beijing nor Pyongyang has confirmed so.
+South Korea's Unification Ministry, which handles relations with North Korea, said it assessed the North Korea-China freight railway service restarted on Monday.

 Spokesperson Cho Joonghoon said how long the train service would last and what goods would be transferred would remain to be seen.

+There are no reports that other cross-border railway or truck transport routes have been reopened.

+“The two sides will continue to strengthen coordination to ensure the steady and secure transport of goods and make further contributions to friendly relations between China and (North Korea),” Wang, the Chinese spokesperson, said.

-In April, China said it had halted the freight train traffic amid the spread of the COVID-19 in Dandong.
+In April, China said it had halted the Dandong- Sinuiju freight train traffic amid the spread of the COVID-19 in Dandong.

 Earlier in January, the two countries reopened the railway link following two years of suspension while North Korea closed all its international borders as part of the world's harshest restrictions to guard against the pandemic.